driemworks/zk-lit-example/README.md

-# Privacy-Preservingn Lit Action Decryption Example
+# Privacy-Preserving Lit Action Decryption Example

 This example demonstrates how to use the Naga Lit Action to decrypt data where the Access Control Conditions is a Lit Action that checks if the user has a valid zero-knowledge proof (on the Base Sepolia testnet).